Skip to main content

 On the 31st July 1984, the Queen agreed that Bobbing Church would move from being grouped with Iwade to be joined with Holy Trinity Sittingbourne.
 The two churches have been joined ever since.

-• 2000
+2000

 2004 Roof Repairs

 In 2004 the church was closed for an extended period of time to do major repairs throughout the church.
-The roof was rebuilt, the carpets in the isles were removed and the walls refaced throughout.
+The roof was rebuilt, the carpets in the aisles were removed and the walls refaced throughout.

 2016 Installing a toilet and kitchen